manthanank/learn-angular/README.md

 ### Router

-Angular Router is a mechanism in which navigation happens from one view to the next as users perform application tasks.
-It borrows the concepts or model of a browser's application navigation.
+The Angular Router is a powerful tool that allows you to define navigation paths and routes in your application.
+It enables you to navigate between different components and views based on the URL path.

 ```typescript
 // app.module.ts